• Skip to primary navigation

 milosk50 / shutterstock.com

-While you’ll see many churches in Bologna, one of the more unusual religious sites is the complex around the Basilica di Santo Stefano.
-Once a collection of seven interlocking churches, only four have survived to this day.
+While you’ll see many churches in Bologna, one of the more unusual religious sites is the complex around the Basilica of Santo Stefano.
+This was once a collection of seven interlocking churches, with only four surviving today.

-Situated on Piazza Santo Stefano, here you’ll see an interesting jumble of buildings thanks to the different periods in which each church was built.
-To see inside the site enter through the Church of the Holy Crucifix and you’ll be led from one church to the next.
-You’ll see the four remaining churches, along with various tombs, bones, and artifacts.
+You’ll see an interesting jumble of buildings here, thanks to the different periods in which each church was built.
+Enter through the Church of the Holy Crucifix to see all four remaining churches, along with various tombs, artifacts, and even bones.

 The basilica of Santo Stefano, Holy Jerusalem, known as Seven Churches in Bologna, Italy